Aggressive investors looking at high-risk stocks to invest in should only allocate a small part of their portfolios to those investments

 There are always investment-related worries to occupy the minds of investors—but focusing on high-risk stocks to invest in just makes it worse.

-It’s only natural to worry about your investments, whether we’re in the bull market of early 2019 or the down market falling the 2008/2009 financial crisis.
-But being able to overcome that worry (and cutting risk helps a lot) is one of the most important traits a successful investor can have.
+It’s only natural to worry about your investments, whether that’s during the bull market of 2021 or the down market of March 2020 that proceeded it.
+But being able to overcome that worry is one of the most important traits a successful investor can have.
 It’s especially important when investors are looking for high-risk stocks to invest in.

 Anxiety recedes with investment quality, diversification and balance